Skip to Content

 When you are lightening hair with bleach, slowly (or quickly depending on the percentage of peroxide you are using) the bleach is actually consuming the color pigment molecules.

-The darker the hair is, the more color pigment molecules the bleach needs to consume to get to the desired underlying reflect, this enables you to tone on the correct level and have a great result.
+The darker the hair is, the more color pigment molecules the bleach needs to consume to get to the desired underlying reflection, this enables you to tone on the correct level and have a great result.

-In a salon, it is a hairdresser’s job to decide the health of the hair vs the desired hair color, and what bleach level to mix to achieve as much lift as possible, and ensuring that the health of the hair is not compromised beyond return.
+In a salon, it is a hairdresser’s job to decide the health of the hair vs the desired hair color, and what bleach level to mix to achieve as much lift as possible, and ensure that the health of the hair is not compromised beyond return.

 Gellified Hair